nathancordrey/nathancordrey/pages/misc/mud-kitchen.md

 ## Basin Notes

-The exact cutout size can wait until the bins or pans are chosen.
-For now, the layout assumes two basin zones at 14" each.
+The exact sink cutouts can wait until the bins or pans are chosen.
+For now, the layout assumes two 14" basin zones.

 Good options:
 - stainless hotel pans